Abundance of Energy

 “You never know who is watching us while we are listening and learning.
 Their added insights and contribution, if we are open to it, can be a game changer.”

 I have been very fortunate in life to have several mentors that have been first-rate.
 One of my best after my Dad, was a man named Trevor Hunt.
 He offered wisdom, patience and respect.
 He was skilled at coaching me the key skills to be my very best during my first few months in business-to-business sales.
+Many people find that once they have some Business Coaching done with them they can flourish where before they may have struggled, and it is important to then pass that on.

 Who mentors you?
 Who do you mentor?
 Share your story in the comments below.